bazelbuild/bazel/site/docs/glossary.md

 #### Correctness

-The property that a build's output faithfully reflects the state of its transitive inputs.
-Something something hermeticity non-determinism graph invalidation transitive change propagation.
+The property that a build's output faithfully reflects the state after applying a series of [*actions*](#action) on its transitive inputs.

 #### Dependency